Frequently Asked Questions

 Termination of Parental Rights

 This can be done as a voluntary process when birth parents consent to an adoption.
-Termination of parental rights can also be done against the will of the parents if a state determines that it is in the best interest of the child.
+Termination of parental rights can also be done against the parents' will if a state determines that it is in the child's best interest.
 A termination of parental rights is a legal process and must be done before an adoption can be finalized.

 The United States Citizenship and Immigration Services (USCIS)

-A federal agency that is governed by the U.S. Department of Justice and handles the immigration of all foreign-born persons into the U.S. Before a foreign adoption can even take place, the USCIS must authorize the foreign child to be allowed to enter the U.S. for the purpose of adoption.
+A federal agency governed by the U.S. Department of Justice and handles the immigration of all foreign-born persons into the U.S. Before a foreign adoption can even take place, the USCIS must authorize the foreign child to be allowed to enter the U.S. for adoption.
 This is done by completing Form I-600 and I-600A.

 Visa

-Indicates that an application that was filed by the adoptive parents has been reviewed by a Consular officer of the country's embassy or consulate and that the officer has determined that they are eligible to enter the country for a specific purpose.
+Indicates that an application filed by the adoptive parents has been reviewed by a Consular officer of the country's embassy or consulate and that the officer has determined they are eligible to enter the country for a specific purpose.

 Waiting Children

-Another term for children with special needs, especially children who are in need of homes to be adopted into.
+Another term for children with special needs, especially children who need homes to be adopted into.
 Usually, the children are five years old or older.